 In addition to targeting chickens, they also wanted to steal pigs, as almost every household raised pigs at that time, and selling the pigs could earn some money.
 However, since pigs were mostly kept in pens and couldn't be stolen as openly as dogs, they resorted to stealing at night.

-I remember that my family's big pig was stolen on a stormy night.
+I remember that the big pig my family raised was stolen on a stormy night.
 I only discovered this the next morning when I went to school.
-This incident was a huge blow to our family, as we had raised the pig for more than half a year, hoping to sell it to pay for my school fees.
-It was such a shocking event.
+This incident was a huge blow to our family, as we had raised the pig for more than half a year, hoping to sell it to gather my tuition fees.
+Yet such a thing happened.

-When it rains, it pours; at that time, I was short of more than ten yuan for my school fees and had been ordered to drop out of school several times by my homeroom teacher.
-Every time I was found still in the classroom, he would get very angry and send me home, saying I could come back to school when I had the money.
-The people who stole my family's pig were truly heartless.
+When it rains, it pours; at that time, I was short of more than ten yuan for tuition and had been ordered to drop out of school several times by my homeroom teacher.
+Every time I was found still in the classroom, he would be very angry and tell me to go home, saying I could come back to school when I had the tuition.
+The people who stole my pig were truly heartless.

 Users who liked